zendiy-mgos/zbutton/README.md

 ```c
 bool mgos_zbutton_push_state_set(struct mgos_zbutton *handle, enum mgos_zbutton_state state);
 ```
-Sets the push state of the button instance.
+Sets the push state of the button.
 Use this function to set the push state accoring the status of the physical button.
 Returns `true` if the push state is successfully set, otherwise `false`.

 |Parameter||
 |--|--|